The Ellen DeGeneres Show: COVID-19 pandemic

 On March 11, 2020, DeGeneres announced via Twitter that for now she would be shooting her show without a studio audience to protect the health and safety of the fans, staff, and crew.
 In a tweet dated March 13, 2020, DeGeneres announced that production of the show had been suspended until March 30, 2020, to protect the health of her audience and staff during the COVID-19 pandemic.
 Starting on April 6, 2020, the show was produced from her own home.

 On April 16, 2020, Variety reported that crew members had accused the show of not communicating about their pay during the pandemic-induced shutdown.

-For the 18th season premiere, DeGeneres returned to the studio with a virtual audience, and a 6-foot table between DeGeneres and her guests.
+For the 18th-season premiere, DeGeneres returned to the studio with a virtual audience, and a 6-foot table between DeGeneres and her guests.

-For the 19th season premiere, the live audience returned wearing masks.
-By the end of the final season, masks were optional.
+For the 19th-season premiere, the live audience returned wearing masks.
+By the end of the season, masks were optional.